untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 1. we can leverage the Python toolchain: linting, interactive debugging and stepping through the code, automated test suite, CI/CD, version control
 2. we can include callables to insert functionality and we are not restricted to strings, lists, numbers, and dictionaries
 2. we can reference and reuse code which makes our configuration DRY
-2. We have much less code to maintain (229 lines of Python vs. Airbyte's 790 lines of YAML + 80 loc Python for Zoom OAuth2)
+2. We have much less code to maintain (229 lines of Python vs. Airbyte's 790 lines of YAML + 80 lines of Python for Zoom's OAuth 2.0)
-3. We can run it everywhere where dlt runs, that is everywhere you can import a Python library
+3. We can run it everywhere where dlt runs, that is everywhere a Python library can be imported

 ## Implementing the dlt REST API Toolkit